MarkBlackwelder/cell_def_project/README.md

 ## MultiCellDS

-Multicellular Data Standard was an earlier effort that was a joint effort from several modeling frameworks.
+Multicellular Data Standard was an earlier project that was a joint effort from several modeling frameworks.
 It is relevant for this project.

 https://www.biorxiv.org/content/10.1101/090456v2